-A change of the settings with more informal ones fosters creativity even more, especially when combined with collaboration sessions.
+A change of the settings to more informal ones fosters creativity even more, especially when combined with collaboration sessions.
 Outdoor lessons and class activities stimulate the senses and help students visualize ideas even better.

 Historical and cultural sites

 Visiting historical sites is a whole new level of understanding history and the culture of the past days.
-Especially in terms of subjects like literature, arts, history, biology – a visit to a museum or another historical place helps students visualize and relate to the information and events described in the textbooks.
+Especially in terms of subjects like literature, arts, history, and biology – a visit to a museum or another historical place helps students visualize and relate to the information and events described in the textbooks.
 In addition, giving tasks to students related to their visits is a great way to teach creativity.

 When students show an explicit interest in a particular subject, it’s a great idea to start an after-school club where students can discuss matters and exchange ideas related to this subject.
-Such activity definitely boosts creativity and broaden their perspectives.
+Such activity definitely boosts creativity and broadens their perspectives.

 5. Pursue flexibility